Bringing It All Back Home

-Bringing It All Back Home is the fifth studio album by the American singer-songwriter Bob Dylan, released in April 1965 by Columbia Records.
-(Note: March 22, 1965 is the date usually stated as the release date for the album in later secondary sources.)
-Dylan's first album to incorporate electric instrumentation, it was so different from his earlier work that it caused controversy and divided the contemporary folk scene.
+Bringing It All Back Home is the fifth studio album by the American singer-songwriter Bob Dylan.
+Released by Columbia Records in April 1965, (Note: Later sources usually identify the release date as March 22, 1965.
+On March 3, Ralph J. Gleason reported that the album was "set for release at the end of this month", but Cash Box magazine reported that it was among Columbia's planned April releases.
+On April 17, Billboard magazine identified it as a new release and reviewed it the following week.) the album was Dylan's first to incorporate electric instrumentation.
+It was so different from his earlier work that it caused controversy and divided the contemporary folk scene.

 On the first half of the album—the songs on side one of the original LP—Dylan is backed by an electric rock and roll band.
 The second half features mainly acoustic songs.
 The album abandons the protest music of Dylan's previous records for more surreal, complex lyrics.

-The album reached No. 6 on Billboards Pop Albums chart, the first of Dylan's LPs to break into the US Top 10.
+The album reached No.6 on Billboards Pop Albums chart, the first of Dylan's LPs to break into the US Top 10.
 It topped the UK charts later that spring.
-The first track, "Subterranean Homesick Blues", became Dylan's first single to chart in the US, peaking at No. 39.
+The first track, "Subterranean Homesick Blues", became Dylan's first single to chart in the US, peaking at No.39.
 Bringing It All Back Home has been described as one of the greatest albums of all time by multiple publications.
 In 2003, it was ranked number 31 on Rolling Stones list of the "500 Greatest Albums of All Time"; it was ranked number 181 in the 2020 edition.